bicarbon8/automated-functional-testing/examples/selenium-mocha/README.md

-# Examples: WebdriverIO and Mocha
+# Examples: Selenium and Mocha
 Automated Functional Testing (AFT) repo providing examples and best practices for using the AFT libraries with WebdriverIO and Mocha test framework.
 This repo can serve as a quick-start project for functional testing projects.

 ## Usage: